Getting Post-Conviction Relief

 Writ of Habeas Corpus

-A writ of habeas corpus may be filed if the appeals process for a criminal case fails.
-It is a last resort that argues that the defendant is imprisoned illegally.
-The argument is often supported by evidence of significant mistakes during the original trial or new evidence that questions the guilty verdict.
-If the writ is granted, the defendant may be released from custody.
+The writ of habeas corpus is oftentimes a last resort attempt at post-conviction relief and argues that the defendant has been illegally imprisoned.
+In building arguments for this motion, attorneys use anything from the trial that indicates a significant error was made or new evidence that seriously questions the guilty verdict.
+If the writ is granted, the defendant will be released from custody.

 Early Termination of Probation